nevalang/neva/docs/design_principles.md

 Language must allow to implement everything without using of compiler directives.

-**Compiler directives are unsafe** (analyzer won't validate their usage - that will make analyzer complicated) and thus must be used by language/stdlib developers or at _for users that know what they are doing_.
+**Compiler directives are not always unsafe** (analyzer won't always validate their usage - that will make implementation more complicated) and thus must be used by language/stdlib developers or at _for users that know what they are doing_.

 It's good for user to understand what compiler directives are and how syntax sugar use them under the hood though.